 From the earliest days of barbecue, the best way to keep smoked meats from drying out was with a mop.
 A mop is a thin sauce that is applied while smoking.
-This creates a layering of flavor and helps to prevent the meat from drying out.
-A good brisket mop should have a bit of acid and oil, like a marinade, and a healthy dose of flavor.
-With a good brisket mop, you might not need a sauce.
+This creates a layering of flavor and helps to keep the meat juicy.

 01 of 07

-This is your best bet for a great smoked beef brisket mop.
-The mixture of oil, vinegar and beer will keep the meat tender and flavorful while smoking process.
+This recipe is your best bet for a great smoked beef brisket mop.
+The mixture of oil, vinegar, and beer will keep the meat tender and flavorful while it smokes.
 Remember to apply the mop every 2 hours.

 02 of 07

-This flavorful barbecue mop recipe will keep your brisket full of flavor and add moisture during the smoking process.
-Remember to get the mop on the meat and don't worry about the fat.
+This flavorful barbecue mop recipe gets its kick from cayenne pepper, Worcestershire sauce, minced onion, and garlic.
+It will keep your brisket full of flavor and add moisture during the smoking process.
+Remember to get the mop on the meat and if you skip the fat, that's fine.

 03 of 07